Greek Saganaki Recipe (Pan-Seared Greek Cheese Appetizer)

 What Is Saganaki

-The word saganaki is named after the special frying pan used to cook the dish.
-In Greek cuisine, cheeses like graviera, kefalograviera, kefalotyri, halloumi, or kasseri are used depending on availability.
+The name “saganaki” itself comes from the special frying pan traditionally used to prepare the dish.
+In authentic Greek cuisine, cheeses like graviera, kefalograviera, kefalotyri, halloumi, or kasseri are commonly used depending on the region and availability, and each one gives this homemade Greek Saganaki recipe a slightly different flavor and texture.

 Greek Saganaki Ingredients (Serves ~2)